 The downsides of wet plastering are that it takes much longer to dry than a skim coat on plasterboard, plus it can be prone to cracking.

-By cutting sheets of plasterboard to fit yourself, you will save your plasterer time when it comes to do the job — and therefore save you money.
+By cutting sheets of plasterboard to fit yourself, you will save your plasterer time and money when it comes to doing the job.
 A handsaw or jigsaw does the job.

-The joints between the boards will need to be covered with scrim, a mesh tape, before the plasterer skims.
+The joints between the boards will need to be covered with scrim and mesh tape before the plasterer skims.

 Although plasterers’ rates will vary depending on where in the country you are and who you speak to, you can expect to pay from around £135 per day.

-Ensure you find out how many days your plaster will be on the job or alternatively, agree on a fixed price for the job.
+Make sure you find out how many days your plaster will be on site or agree on a fixed price for the job.

-Anything from £450-£800 to plaster a medium sized room, including the removal of old plaster, the fixing of plasterboard and skimming is to be expected.
+Anything from £450-£800 to plaster a medium-sized room, including removing old plaster if needs be, fixing plasterboard and skimming, is reasonable.

 Thank you for signing up to Homebuilding.
 You will receive a verification email shortly.